SassConf/sassconf.github.io/blog/posts/cfp-2015-open.md

 The Sass community is also one of the most inclusive, open-minded, and diverse communities in tech, and we intend to honor that by being inclusive and diverse—both in our speakers and our attendees.

 This year we're honored and excited to have Elyse Holladay run speaker selection and scheduling.
 She’ll be inviting speakers to SassConf, as well as curating the open [Call for Proposals](https://github.com/SassConf/2015-austin-speaker-cfp).
+You can read a little bit more about that in her welcome blog post!

 ### Invites, Outreach, and an Open CFP